 History of Apple Ownership

-Founding of Apple Inc
+Founding of Apple, Inc.

 In April 1976, they founded Apple Computer Company (now Apple Inc.) in California with an investment of $1,350 in starting capital from them (Jobs had to sell his Volkswagen microbus, while Wozniak sold his Hewlett-Packard calculator).
 They created an initial partnership agreement that made Jobs and Wozniak equal partners with 50/50 stakes.
-The third partner, Ronal Wayne, was offered a 10% stake, but he soon backed out due to his concerns that the company wouldn’t be able to succeed, so he sold his 10%.

 Founders/Initial Owners

-Steve Jobs (1955-2011) and Steve Wozniak (1950-) were the original founders who brought together resources to create what is now one of the largest companies in the world – Apple Inc. Both came from humble beginnings; Jobs grew up by himself after his adoptive parents divorced, while Wozniak was raised by Polish immigrants living near San Jose.
-Despite their disadvantageous backgrounds, both excelled academically, which led them to meet at Cupertino Junior College; however, their working relationship did not begin until they met again at HP, where Wozniak was employed and Jobs was a summer employee.
+Steve Jobs (1955-2011) and Steve Wozniak (1950-) were the founders who brought together resources to create one of the world’s largest companies — Apple Inc. Both came from humble beginnings; Jobs grew up after his adoptive parents divorced, while Wozniak was raised by Polish immigrants living near San Jose.

 Eventually, it paid off, resulting in over 35 years of being undoubtedly successful for everyone involved — especially the co-founders whose contributions are still memorialized today within Apple itself thanks to its name being suggested to Wozniak after Jobs visited an apple orchard, symbolizing the unity between the two men who left behind powerful legacies as entrepreneurs and providing valuable lessons about risk-taking amidst the uncertainty that even today’s tech innovators can learn from.